APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/aggregate-persistence.md

 useComments: true
 disqusIdentifier: "jzvl7n37kAl7l"

+keywords:
+  - event sourcing
+  - ruby
+  - aggregates
+  - persistence
+  - event driven architecture
+  - repository pattern
+  - meta-programming
+  - dynamodb
+  - optimistic locking
 ---

-This is part three of an ongoing series where we build an EventSourced system in Ruby using AWS Serverless Technologies.
+_This is the third part in an on-going blog series about [building an event sourcing system in Ruby using AWS Serverless technologies](/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/introduction)._

+Persistence of values and complex objects is an integral part of almost all modern applications.
+Applications which take tremendous care of how their objects actuall pass in-and-out of memory tend to perform far better than those that don't - especially in the face of changing and growing requirements.

-We're going to implement aggregate persistence by using the Repository pattern and DynamoDB.
+This article covers how to implement aggregate persistence by using the Repository pattern and DynamoDB.
 We will start by designing our event store and building the first component - the events table.

 ## Designing an Event Store